justinesolano/sei-project-four/README.md

 Each app's model was tested in Insomnia and TablePlus before moving onto creating the next app.
 This ensured that I caught any errors for each model without letting them accumulate.
 I also tested the post and delete requests in the browser using 'localhost:8000/admin/'.
 This is where I added most of the plants to the database.

-Creating a back-end using Python was, although intricate, more straightforward than expected.
+Creating a back-end using Python was simultaneously hectic and straightforward.
+Establishing relationships between the apps and understanding the necessities of the models and serializers were easy.
+It was the errors that were really difficult to get through.
+However, this really helped improve my problem solving, especially as this was my first time using Python/Django and had no prior experience debugging with this language.
 I found Django to be a reliable database management system.
 Establishing relationships between

 ## FRONTEND (day 3, 4, 5, 6 & 7)